[R.O. 1997 § 425.010; Ord. No. 207 § 1, 2-26-1996; Ord. No. 221 § 1, 4-8-1996; Ord. No. 1488 § 1, 2-25-2008]

 Sediment Control Design.
 Sediment control requirements shall include:

 Settling basins, sediment traps or tanks and perimeter controls.

-Settling basins shall be provided for each drainage area within ten (10) or more acres disturbed at one time and shall be sized to contain one-half (0.5) inch of sediment from the drainage area and be able to contain a 2-year, 24-hour storm.
-If the provision of a basin of this size is impractical, other similarly effective Best Management Practices (BMP), as evaluated and specified in the Storm Water Pollution Prevention Plan (SWPPP), shall be provided.
+Settling basins shall be provided for each drainage area within ten (10) or more acres disturbed at one time and shall be sized to contain one-half (0.5) inch of sediment from the drainage area and be able to contain a two-year, 24-hour storm.
+If the provision of a basin of this size is impractical, other similarly effective best management practices (BMP), as evaluated and specified in the Storm Water Pollution Prevention Plan (SWPPP), shall be provided.

 Settling basins shall have stabilized spillways to minimize the potential for erosion of the spillway or basin embankment.

 Protection for adjacent properties by the use of a vegetated buffer strip in combination with perimeter controls.

 Encroachment into or crossings of active watercourses/riparian areas and wetlands shall be avoided to the maximum extent practicable.
 All City, State and Federal permits and approvals shall be obtained by a permit holder prior to beginning work authorized by a City grading permit.

 Stabilization of any watercourse channels before, during and after any in-channel work.

 If a defined watercourse is to be realigned or reconfigured, clearing and grubbing activities within fifty (50) feet of the watercourse shall not begin until all materials and equipment necessary to protect the watercourse and complete the work are on site.
 Once started, work shall be completed as soon as possible.
 Areas within fifty (50) feet of the watercourse shall be recontoured and revegetated, seeded or otherwise protected within five (5) working days after land disturbance activities have ceased.